 Benefits for Surrogate MothersThere are so many benefits to being a surrogate, both emotionally and financially.

 - Gain an incredible sense of self-fulfillment from giving the greatest gift humanly possible to another family

-In order to qualify to become a Colorado surrogate mother, applicants must meet the following requirements:
+In order to qualify for surrogacy in Colorado, applicants must meet the following requirements:

 - Has delivered a child of their own, and is currently parenting at least one child.